-WP6.1 Efficient parallelization of Sensing Processing aims to improve accreditable machine learning (c27).
+WP6.1 Efficient Parallelization of Sensing Processing also aims to improve accreditable machine learning (c27).
 For any sensing modality, our aim is to generate fast, low-power detections which are accurate and have a reliable level of confidence associated with each.
 If an unusual data sample is presented to the detector which is considerably different from the training data, this should be reflected in a low confidence in the classified output.
 Current state of the art detection algorithms are optimised to produce accurate detections at the expense of reliable confidence scores, which often results in classifiers which are massively overconfident in their predictions.
-We aim to investigate techniques to improve this score generation while preserving the accurate performance of current state of the art classifiers.
+WP6.1 investigates techniques to improve this score generation while preserving the accurate performance of current state of the art classifiers.

 Our first application is pedestrian detection in images and videos.
 This is an active area of vision research and classifiers developed for this problem perform well when retrained on other vision tasks (object detection and surveillance).
 As a demonstration that these techniques generalise well, we apply them to SAS imagery used for detection of mine-like objects.
 As the dataset contains multiple shape classes, we can train classifiers to separate several classes from the background and each other.
 At test time we also introduce previously unseen classes, and aim to detect these and flag them as needing further review using our uncertainty detector.

 WP6.2 Implementation of Distributed Signal Processing Algorithms improves the performance of a distributed sensing network.
-We aim to use the example of localization of one or more hostile RF emitters, using a sensor network where communication between nodes is heavily constrained.
-While the ability to accurately localize an emitter is governed by physical limitations such as geometric dilution of precision (GDOP), our aim is to achieve accuracy as close as possible to the maximum possible (described by the CRLB or Cramer-Rao Lower Bound).
-Initial work on this will be in a simulated MATLAB environment, although we will consider the possibility of a real-world localization experiment as our algorithms mature.
+We are using the example of localization of one or more hostile RF emitters, using a sensor network where communication between nodes is heavily constrained.
+While the ability to accurately localize an emitter is governed by physical limitations such as geometric dilution of precision (GDOP), our aim is to achieve accuracy as close as possible to the ideal (described by the CRLB or Cramer-Rao Lower Bound).
+We are simulating this problem in a MATLAB environment, although we will consider the possibility of a real-world localization experiment as our algorithms mature.

-These overall goals of the work package described above also mesh well with Saurav's work.
-The broad aims for his PhD are as follows:

-Model the power consumption of different components of mobile phones and networks of phones: This will help in studying the feasibility of running Computer Vision and Anomaly Detection algorithms on several mobile phones as opposed to running them on a single device.
-The trade-off between onboard computation and distributed computing will be studied to determine the best possible use cases to design and run the algorithms.
+These overall goals of the work package described above also mesh well with Saurav Sthapit's PhD research.
+The broad aims for his PhD are to model the power consumption of different components of mobile phones and networks of phones.
+This will help in studying the feasibility of running Computer Vision, Person re-identification and Anomaly Detection algorithms on several mobile phones as opposed to running them on a single device.
+The trade-off between on-board computation and distributed computing will be studied to determine the best possible use cases to design and run the algorithms.